The Exodus Tradition - Translations

 Exploring multiple translations, however, is always a good thing.
 The King James Version of the Bible, from 1611, is the classic - except that the real classic is Miles Coverdale's translation from 1535, which was the version used in the first English prayer book of 1549.
 But let's not get lost in the mists of time.
-The KJV is wonderful in many ways (its version of the 23rd psalm is beyond reproach) but in many places it is not a very accurate translation.
+The KJV is wonderful in many ways, but in many places it is not a very accurate translation.
 Its language is also that of Shakespeare, and you may recall learning to read his works in editions that had the text on one page and a glossary on the facing page, because the English language has changed so much since then.
-We will nonetheless look at both of these early and poetically lovely translations from time to time.
+Nonetheless, it is always worth a look.